mitranim/fpx/readme.md

 In list functions, the argument order is now similar to `Array.prototype` built-ins.

 Removed the preservation of `this` from all higher-order functions that create a new function: `bind`, `and`, `or`, `not`, `ifelse`, `ifthen`, `ifonly`, `ifexists`, `cond`, `pipe`, `comp`, `seq`, `pipeAnd`, `juxt`, `rest`.
 Motivation: too implicit to rely on, tends to be unused, no tests.

+## Misc

+I'm receptive to suggestions.
+If this library _almost_ fits you but needs changes, open an issue or chat me up.
+Contacts: https://mitranim.com/#contacts